hojmax/ATNLP/README.md

 ```bash
 python in-context.py --model facebook/opt-350m --dataset random8.json --max-examples 1000
 ```
 The model and dataset can be varied.
 See [the report](https://github.com/hojmax/ATNLP/blob/main/Paper.pdf) for more information on this.
 All the datasets are available in the `/prompts` folder.
-The script expects cuda to be available.
+The script expects a GPU to be available.

 ### Colab